 • Tendrils : The part of tendril away from the object grows more rapidly as compared to the part near the object.
-This causes circulating of tendril around the object.
+This causes circulation of tendril around the object.

-- Phototropism : Movement towards light, e.g. growth of a shoot towards light. - Geotropism : Movement towards/away form gravity, e.g. growth of roots in soil - Chemotropism : Movement to/away Chemicals Growth of pollen tube towards ovule. - Hydrotropism : Movement towards water. e.g. growth of a roots towards water
+- Phototropism : Movement towards light, e.g. growth of a shoot towards light. - Geotropism : Movement towards/away from gravity, e.g. growth of roots in soil - Chemotropism : Movement towards/away from Chemical e.g. Growth of pollen tube towards ovule. - Hydrotropism : Movement towards water. e.g. growth of a roots towards water